 Your spouse, father, mother, father-in-law, mother-in-law, grandfather, grandmother, brother or sister of the whole blood or half blood, son, daughter, adopting parent, adopted child, stepparent, stepchild, daughter-in-law, son-in-law, uncle, aunt, nephew, or niece can request a ballot for you.
 They may use the FPCA or the Secretary of State prescribed Application by Relative for Uniform Service Absentee Voter Ballot (PDF), providing an address, e-mail address or fax number at which you can receive the absentee ballot.
 This request may be made by mail or in person at your board of elections.
-For more information, click here, and scroll down to “Uniformed Services and Overseas Absentee Voters.”
+For more information, click here.

 When can I apply for an absentee ballot?